Mostly Free Resources for Artists & Writers

 Canva allows you to use templates to make your Newsletters, Pinterest Pins, Facebook graphics, E-Books covers, Class Announcements, Coupons, Show Announcements and Instagram Story covers look uniform, unique, and professional.

-There is a small learning curve for those not born in the 1990s— but it’s worth the temporary frustration.
+There is a small learning curve for those not born in the 1990s or later— but it’s worth the temporary frustration.

 But social media and newsletter writing can stress you out so maybe try this:

 Excellent, Free Meditation App

 Check out 3 powerful meditations – just for artists here on the Charmed Studio Blog.